gd32/DSI_project_4/README.md

 > There is a fair amount of missing data in the weather information, so it would probably be worthwhile to track down the true missing values, if they can be found.

 1. Use the spray data as an intermediary step rather than a feature
-> Currenlty we are using the spray data as an engineered feature indicating whether a trap has ever been sprayed (we consider a trap to have been sprayed if there is a spray location within an eighth of a mile).
+> Currently we are using the spray data as an engineered feature indicating whether a trap has ever been sprayed (we consider a trap to have been sprayed if there is a spray location within an eighth of a mile).
 This is certainly straightforward but possibly too coarse and could be a large source of noise.
 Alternatively we could, as an intermediary step, create a classificaiton model that tries to predict whether or not a trap was sprayed on other days based on the weather.
 This would also run the risk of being very noisy.

 ## Recommendations